-In today’s blog post we will be giving some tips for brands that are selling on Amazon.
+In today’s blog post we will be giving some tips about Amazon PPC, very useful for brands that are selling on Amazon.

 If your company brand is selling on Amazon, then an Amazon pay-per-click (PPC) campaign might just be the most suitable option for you.
 Amazon PPC allows your company to better position its brand in search results on Amazon, which can result into to more sales.